Tilesets API recipe reference

 More resources

-- For a list of example recipes that correspond to common tileset use-cases, see the Tileset recipe examples page.
+- For a list of example recipes that use some of the expression operators described above, see the Tileset recipe examples page.

-- The Get started with the Tilesets API and CLI tutorial walks you through the process of creating a new tileset, including creating and using a tileset recipe, with the Tilesets CLI.
+- The Get started using Mapbox Tiling Service and the Tilesets CLI tutorial walks you through the process of creating a new tileset, including creating and using a tileset recipe, with the Tilesets CLI.

-- The Tilesets API has several endpoints that can be used to validate, update, and read a tileset's recipe.
-Learn more in the Tilesets API documentation.
+- Mapbox Tiling Service has several endpoints that can be used to validate, update, and read a tileset's recipe.
+Learn more in the Mapbox Tiling Service documentation.